Artist Submission

 Are Company Members paid positions?

-We are absolutely upfront that the fees are not enough to make a living.
-However, our rehearsal hours and expectations are formed such that dancers can find work.
 (Rehearsals are 3 days a week for 12 hours total including Company Class.
 While we maintain professional expectations for rehearsal attendance and timeliness, we are very sensitive to work arrangements.)

 What is Mutual looking for in a Company Member?